The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 \textit{The records arrow.} We have photographs and videos of WWII but no photographs of the next major world war.
 We have detailed accounts of the life of President Washington but no detailed accounts of the life of the 65th president of the United States.
 There are craters on the moon indicating past meteorite impacts but no craters indicating future meteorite impacts.
 Similarly, there are fossils, rocks, ice sheets, all of which tell us the state of our planet in the past, but we do not have similarly abundant records that tell us the state of our planet in the future.

-What is it about our world such that there are abundant records about the past but few records about the future?
-One could appeal to some A-theory of time, according to which the future does not yet exist and the past has happened.
+What is it about our world such that there are abundant records of the past but few, if any, records about the future?
+One could appeal to some A-theory of time, according to which the future does not yet exist and the past has already happened.
 So there cannot be records about the future because there are no facts about the future.
-But it does not seem to provide a satisfactory scientific explanation.
-In any case, on a block universe picture compatible with the B-theory of time, the past, the present, and the future are all equally real; all events exist tenselessly.
-There are strong probabilistic correlations between physical records (e.g. fossils) that exist at a particular time and physical systems (e.g. dinosaurs) that exist at an earlier time, but no strong correlations between physical records and events at a later time.
+But this does not seem to provide a satisfactory scientific explanation, as the temporally asymmetric probabilistic correlations have to be accepted as brute facts.
+In any case, in a block-universe picture compatible with a B-theory of time, the past, present, and future are all equally real; all events exist tenselessly.
+There are strong probabilistic correlations between physical records (e.g. fossils) that exist at a particular time and physical systems (e.g. dinosaurs) that exist at an earlier time, but no strong correlations between physical records and events at a later time.\footnote{The notions of ``earlier'' and ``later'' here can be fleshed out in a way that does not refer to an intrinsic arrow of time.
+What matters here is not there are facts about earlier times or later times but simply that the probabilistic correlations are temporally asymmetric. }